mattermost/docs/source/help/messaging/sending-messages.rst

 Sending Messages
 ================

-Messages are composed in the center pane and replies are composed in the right-hand sidebar.
-Messages and replies offer the following functions, depending on your system configuration, by clicking the **[...]** icon:
+Messages are composed in the center pane and reply messages are composed in the right-hand sidebar.
+Depending on your system configuration, you can edit and delete messages after they are sent.
+You can also generate and share links to any message in Mattermost.

-- Reply
-- Edit
-- Delete
-- Permalink

 Sending a Message
 -----------------